pgarm/pwposh/README.md

 ## Publish-Password
 Pushes the generated (or any other) to https://pwpush.com or a privately hosted instance.
+Was named Push-Password before.
+Renamed to match PowerShell verb convention.

 ## Get-Password
 Retieves the password using the link in https://pwpush.com/p/asdfghjkrwqwd format.